Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Get immunized: Immunization is the most effective way of preventing vaccine preventable diseases such as influenza, COVID-19, whooping cough, measles and mumps.
 Keep up-to-date health records for children and staff.

-Follow proper diaper changing and toileting routines: This is critical as intestinal infections in child care centres are closely related to the presence of young children in diapers.
+Follow proper diaper changing and toileting routines: This is critical as intestinal infections in child care centres are closely related to the presence of children in diapers.

 Put policies in place: Make sure you have written policies that are regularly reviewed and communicated to staff, volunteers and parent(s) / caregiver(s).
-These should focus on health records, immunization, exclusion criteria, hygiene, cleaning and disinfecting, food safety and contacting Public Health.
+These should focus on health records, immunization, exclusion criteria, hand hygiene, cleaning and disinfecting, food safety and contacting Public Health.

 Use routine practices: Any person can be carrying an infection and their bodily fluids could contain illness-causing germs.
 Being aware is especially important when you are in contact with or exposed to bodily fluids.
 Wash your hands well, use gloves, and clean / disinfect surfaces carefully.